PA is famous for being called the Chocolate Capital of the USA, but did you know that nature also offers something equally magnificent?

 Because the entire Penn cave is flooded with the underground stream, it has been an extraordinary cave in the state as the full tour is on the boat.
 This is the only all-water cave in the country, making it even more interesting.

 Stalactites and stalagmites in these caves have taken up amazing forms over time.
 Some of these are called the Statue of Liberty and the Pope.
-Besides its amazing rock features, the cave also houses the Little Brown bats.
+Besides its amazing rock features, the cave also houses little brown bats.

 The cherry on top is that this place has more to explore than just the cave, which includes a farm nature wildlife park tour, a maze, and several other fun attractions.